codykoscielski/htmx-todo/README.md

 # HTMX Todo Things
-### ToDo Things is a Dracula Theme inspired ToDo application built in PHP and HTMX running in DDEV
+### HTMX Todo Things is a simple, yet complex, hypermedia based application built on HTMX, PHP, and MySQL.
+This application will allow you to, you know, keep track of things that you have to do.

 ## Installation

 - Make sure DDEV is installed
 - Run `ddev start`
 - Then run `ddev migration`
+- Create an account

-## Commands
+## Custom Commands

 `ddev migration` - Custom ddev command to build the database tables